Quantum relative entropy: general convergence criterion and preservation of convergence under completely positive linear maps: Convergence criterion for the relative entropy

 Theorem \ref{conv-crit} is used in Section 4 below to generalize the implication (\ref{e-2-c})$\Rightarrow$(\ref{e-2-a}) to the case of countable sums of operators (under a certain condition).
 By applying Theorem \ref{conv-crit} one can also obtain simple proofs of Propositions 2 and 3 in \cite{DTL}.

 \begin{example} Let $H$ be a positive densely defined operator on a Hilbert space $\H$ such that $\Tr e^{-\beta H}<+\infty$ for some $\beta>0$.
-If we treat $H$ as the Hamiltonian (energy observable) of a quantum system described by the space $\H$ then $\Tr H\rho$ is the mean energy of a state $\rho$ in $\S(\H)$.
+If we treat $H$ as the Hamiltonian (energy observable) of a quantum system described by the space $\H$ then the value of $\Tr H\rho$ (defined according to the rule (\ref{H-fun})) is the mean energy of a state $\rho$ in $\S(\H)$.
 Condition $\Tr e^{-\beta H}<+\infty$ can be valid only if $H$ is an unbounded operator having discrete spectrum of finite multiplicity.
 It means, in Dirac's notation, that